Hearing loss is often associated with old age, but it happens to children as well.

 Other issues that may arise while forming sentences are:

-The inability to form complete and proper sentences will cause difficulty in your child’s linguistic development.
+The inability to form complete and proper sentences can cause difficulty in your child’s linguistic development.

 Performing In School

-Children with hearing impairments usually have trouble in school, so it’s important to get them help before it’s too late.
+Children with hearing impairments usually have trouble in school, so it’s important to get them help early.

 Learning Social Skills